Need a hand getting around? We have you covered.

 To check which tube stations are step-free and for further information on accessibility and the tube, visit the TFL website.

 We have a small number of free accessible parking places at the Q-Park in Chinatown.
-Please email us to ask about booking these places.
+Please note Q-Park closes at 10am due to road closures being put in place.
+Please complete the access requirements form above to apply for one of our limited places.
 The maximum height for vehicles is 1.98m (6ft 5in), although we will try to find another parking area if your vehicle is too tall.
 Our shuttle bus can then take you to the Parade Access Safe Space or Trafalgar Square.

 Access shuttle bus

-Two wheelchair accessible shuttle buses will be available on the day.
-These will run approx every 30 minutes between 9:15am - 10:45am.
-The last pick up will be from Kings Cross pick-up point at 10:45am to the Parade Access Assembly Point.
+Two wheelchair accessible shuttle buses will be available on the day to help people with access needs get to main areas on our footprint.
+These will run approx every 30 minutes between 8:00am - 10:45am.

 The bus will be clearly marked with Pride signs in the windows and our Access volunteers (with bright orange T-shirts) on-board.